Cenrax/Safe_Outside/README.md

 - The tensorflow model you want to use (default value faster_rcnn_inception_v2_coco_2018_01_28).
 - The name of the video (default value PETS2009.avi).
 - The distance (in pixels between 2 persons).

+The running process can be understood from the following process.
+In this as soon as the social index violence is above the threshold a warning will be sent to the nearby local administration about the social-distancing violence with corresponding latitute and longitude of the position where the CCTV camera is placed.